Buy American Act: How amendments affect Canadian businesses

 Setting up a joint venture

-Canadian suppliers may decide to partner with U.S. firms by either entering into joint ventures or becoming a subcontractor to a U.S. firm.
-One joint venture option is to partner with a small U.S. business that will provide access to U.S. federal government procurements below US$250,000 that must be set aside for U.S. small businesses.
+Canadian suppliers may partner with U.S. firms by entering joint ventures or becoming subcontractors to a U.S. firm.
+One joint venture option is to partner with a small U.S. business providing access to U.S. federal government procurements below US$250,000 that must be set aside for U.S. small businesses.

-Another joint venture option is a protégé-mentor joint venture with a small U.S. business to bid on a set aside contract.
-As stated in an EDC article, the mentor must provide technical or financial assistance to the protégé, while the protégé must be designated as the manager of the joint venture and perform at least 40 percent of the work.
-The small business must also own at least 51 percent of the joint venture entity.
+Another joint venture option is a protégé-mentor joint venture with a small U.S. business to bid on a set-aside contract.
+As stated in an EDC article, the mentor must provide technical or financial assistance to the protégé.
+In contrast, the protégé must be designated as the manager of the joint venture and perform at least 40 percent of the work.
+Small businesses must also own at least 51 percent of the joint venture entity.

 Establish a U.S. affiliate

-Canadian companies can become Buy America compliant by letting their U.S.-based affiliate do the work for the contract.
-Canadian companies should get professional legal and accounting assistance to understand their options when setting up an affiliate.
+Canadian companies can become compliant with Buy America by letting their U.S.-based affiliates work for the contract.
+When setting up an affiliate, Canadian companies should get professional legal and accounting assistance to understand their options.

-According to Christelle Shirandi, EDC’s associate regional manager in the United States, having a U.S. affiliate offers significant investment tax credits and carrying out a merger or acquisition is much easier if it’s done by a Canadian company’s U.S. affiliate.
+According to Christelle Shirandi, EDC’s associate regional manager in the United States, having a U.S. affiliate offers significant investment tax credits.
+Carrying out a merger or acquisition is much easier if it’s done by a Canadian company’s U.S. affiliate.
 An affiliate also puts a Canadian company logistically closer to U.S. buyers and projects.

 Apply for waivers

-According to Michael Gonsalves, EDC’s Director of Global Business Development in the United States, obtaining a waiver can be arduous, complex, and not designed for fast-moving projects.
-Obtaining a waiver is also a public and transparent process and requires companies to disclose what they do and how they are positioning themselves to obtain the waiver.
+According to Michael Gonsalves, EDC’s Director of Global Business Development in the United States, obtaining a waiver can be arduous and complex and is not designed for fast-moving projects.
+It is also a public and transparent process that requires companies to disclose what they do and how they are positioning themselves to obtain the waiver.
 Disclosing such details may be a competitive disadvantage.

 How CCC can help

-Based on our experiences and through our collaboration with Government of Canada partners, we can help you navigate government regulations such as Buy American Act and connect you with experts to understand government procurement markets and processes.
-Remember that contracts with U.S. DoD are not impacted by Buy American regulations – Learn more about Selling to the U.S. Military.
+Based on our experiences and collaboration with Government of Canada partners, we can also help you navigate government regulations and connect you with experts to understand government procurement markets and processes.

 Related Topics